bravoalpha79/k9-zen/README.md

 - The Training link opens a dropdown menu which enables the user to navigate directly to individual sections containing specific information about training;

 #### Footer links
-- The footer contains links to social networks (Facebook, Twitter, Instagram, YouTube).
+- The footer contains links to social networks (Facebook, Twitter, Instagram and YouTube).

   _Note: since K9Zen is an entirely_ fictional _training school, the footer links will merely open the homepage of the respective social network, not an actual user page._

 #### Home page
-- The button "Discover us!" below the Homepage main heading enables the user to jump directly to the gallery/ethos section without scrolling.
+- The button "Discover us!" below the Home page main heading enables the user to jump directly to the gallery/ethos section without scrolling.

-- The button "What we offer" at the end of the gallery/ethos section enables the user to jump directly to the Training page without having to use the navbar.
+- The button "Let's train!" at the end of the gallery/ethos section enables the user to jump directly to the Training page without having to use the navbar.

 #### Training page
 - The "Read more" anchor below each training type description opens a pop-up (modal) containing details about the selected training type.